Yrjö Sotamaa: Production

 Sotamaa's major policy publications include works on university autonomy, academic quality, art and design policy.
 The Economic Autonomy of the Finnish Universities (Yliopistojen taloudellinen autonomia, Finnish University Rectors Council, 2002) laid foundations on the expansion of the autonomy and the reform of Finnish Universities in 2008.
 The other university publications include: Quality in Focus (Laatu polttopisteessä, Finnish University Rectors Council, 2002).
 Sotamaa was chairperson of the expert groups writing both of the publications.
 The latest publication edited by Sotamaa, Jokinen and Haapoja, Out of the Box, deals with the 2010 Finnish University Reform.
 The policy reports include Art is Opportunities, which was a proposal to governments Art and Artist policy.
 Sotamaa was vice chairperson of the expert group writing the proposal.
 The second policy work resulted to Design 2005!, Government Decision-in-Principle on Finnish Design Policy.

 Sotamaa is author of the Kyoto Design Declaration, which was approved by CUMULUS Association in 2008, and in which the global community of 140 Art and Design institutions committed themselves to sustainable development.
-He has also published Ateneum Maskerad, Forms and Transformations of Finnish Design chairman of the project), Sisustusarkkitehtuurista palvelumuotoiluun: 50 vuoden murros (From Interior Architecture to Service Design - 50 Years Transition), 2019. and PRO ARTE UTILI - multidisciplinary collaboration - a key to success (Designmuseum 2021).
+He has also published Ateneum Maskerad, Forms and Transformations of Finnish Design (chairman of the project), Sisustusarkkitehtuurista palvelumuotoiluun: 50 vuoden murros (From Interior Architecture to Service Design - 50 Years Transition)(ed.), 2019. and PRO ARTE UTILI - multidisciplinary collaboration - a key to success (Designmuseum 2021)(ed.), Aalto.
+"Yliopiston synty (Aalto.
+Birth of the University)" TEOS 2024)(ed.), "Elinvoimaa kulttuurista (Vigor from culture)"(2024) (ed.) and Elinvoimaa kulttuurista II (ed.)(2025)(ISBN 978-952-99684-6-6).
+Sotamaa is co-author of DesignS: World Design Cities Shanghai Manifesto 2024 and the Cumulus Design Declaration 2025.

 Sotamaa is an active writer and has been columnist for the Finnish business daily newspapers Kauppalehti Presso and Kauppalehti (2004-2009).
-He has been member of the Editorial Boards of Asia Design Journal (Korea) and All Design Magazine (PRC).
+He has been member of the Editorial Boards of Asia Design Journal (Korea), All Design Magazine (PRC) and She Ji.
+The Journal of Design, Economics, and Innovation, Published by Elsevier.
 Sotamaa's speeches and articles were published by Aalto University in the book Vapaus olla paras (Freedom to be the Best!).